neerajsav/Movie_Retrieval_Project/README.md

 •  Leveraged the usage of the movie API to access and extract information, including title, release year, directors, genre, and a plot summary

-•  Utilized Python programming with an API, enabling retrieval of structured JSON objects containing movie details# Project
+•  Utilized Python programming with an API, enabling retrieval of structured JSON objects containing movie details